lotcz/theSeed/doc/beehive.md

 - production mode (exception handling and logging, hide all dev UI)

 - BETA for friends

+Improvements

+- better death (place sprite immediately and then follow it with camera so it behaves the same)

 - RELEASE

 Ads and monetization